kcsheng/prompto/README.md

 Prompto is a password generator that runs in the client environment.
 It generates a password according to the criteria specified by the user.

 Prompto's web page follows a pre-established [mockup](./assets/pw-gen.png).
 The final product aims to present a clean and resonsive interface to the user.
-In this project, javascript code is incorporated to fulfill its functionality, making use of window pops to interact with a user.
+In this project, javascript code is incorporated to fulfill its functionality, making use of window pop-up boxes to interact with a user.

 The completed project can be accessed here.